 Rostov Russia Travel Guide

-The city's the public transit network consists of buses, trolleybuses, and trams.
-Unlike some key Russian cities, Rostov-on-Don does not have a metro system.
+The city's the network of public transport consists of buses, trolleybuses, and trams.
+Unlike certain large Russian cities, Rostov-on-Don does not have a metro system.
 Marshrutkas (fixed-route share taxis) are also common.

 Marshrutkas are minibuses operating on specific, fixed routes.
 They are frequently faster and more frequent than regular buses, providing a convenient option for many city journeys.
 You can signal for them from designated stops or along the route, and they usually stop on demand.